jderrfuss/berrypy/README.md

   * It provides information about the distribution of RTs
   * It tells you how many trials were rejected as outliers
 * You can view the Markdown output file using a dedicated Markdown viewer, or a Markdown extension for your browser

-## Bugs and improvements

-I can't guarantee that BerryPy contains no bugs.
-If you find one, please let me/GitHub know.
-The same goes for suggestions for improvement.